jcomellas/getopt/README.md

 You should only need a somewhat recent version of Erlang/OTP.
 The module has been tested with Erlang R13B, R14B and R15B.

+You also need a recent version of [rebar](http://github.com/basho/rebar) in the system path.
+If you're going to run the unit tests you need the latest version of rebar to make sure that the latest version of *getopt* is being used. rebar already includes a compiled copy of the ``getopt`` module in its own binary file and will give precedence to its own modules over the ones in the project.

 Installation
 ------------